The Scientists in Schools program allows you and your students to work with a scientist in a flexible, professional partnership.

 - Living Things - biology, ecology, medical science, animal and plant science, agricultural science etc

 - Energy & Force - physics

 - Mathematics - all areas of pure and applied mathematics and statistics

 - Engineering & Technology - engineering, computer science, ICT, design, construction, inventions etc

 - Working Scientifically - scientific methodology, experiment design, science communication, fieldwork etc

 What sort of activities can I do in the partnership?

 Let your imagination guide you!
-You and your partner teacher can decide on activities that interest you and the students.
+You and your partner scientist can decide on activities that interest you and the students.
 See some examples of what others have done.